|

 Hundreds of people have studied this in-depth and it still continues to be

 argued.
-Sorry, we can't take on this question here.
 But we should be on

-really solid ground by assuming that the birth of Jesus occurred somewhere
+solid ground by assuming that the

 between 10 B.C. and 10 A.D.